Namespaces and fields#

 Field limits#

-You can create at most 9000 fields in any one Neptune object that can contain metadata, such as a Run or Model object.
+You can create at most 9000 fields in one Neptune run.

 You can log numerical values, strings, and files as a series.
 For details, see Logging series of values or files.